Chart Color Schemes

 Household Composition

-Neerim South has a typical household mix, with a fairly typical median household size
+Neerim South has a typical household mix, with a higher-than-average median household size

-Family households account for 75.4% of all households, including 30.6% couples with children, 35.7% couples without children, and 8.1% single parent families.
-Non-family households make up the remaining 24.6%, with lone person households at 23.6% and group households comprising 1.9%.
-The median household size is 2.5 people, which aligns with the average for the Rest of Vic.
+Family households constitute 75.4% of all households, including 30.6% couples with children, 35.7% couples without children, and 8.1% single parent families.
+Non-family households comprise the remaining 24.6%, with lone person households at 23.6% and group households making up 1.9%.
+The median household size is 2.5 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households